Xeverous/the_website/website/pages/cpp/tutorials/beginner/05_preprocessor/05_header_guards/index.rst

 - Some code refactoring has been done and 2 copies of the same entity were left present in different files.
 - 2 different functions accidentally have been given the same name.
-- The project contains multiple subprojects and at least 2 of them link to the same external library.
+- The project contains multiple subprojects and at least 2 of them link to the same external library with incompatible settings.

 To trigger the error, we will simulate a mistake in refactoring and attempt to compile 2 files with definition of the same function: